arthurchevrier/YNV_LIS3DSH_HAL_DRIVER/README.md

 # YNV_LIS3DSH_HAL_DRIVER

-The example file contain a little project on stm32F4 discovery board in oder to light up LED in fonction of the board position.
+The example file contain a little project on stm32F4 discovery board in oder to light up LED in function of the board position.

 For more information on the device check :